ryanomackey/gatsby-carbon-docs-starter/README.md

----
-title: Gatsby Carbon Docs Starter
+# Gatsby Carbon Docs Starter
----

 Gatsby theme for MDX-powered docs using the Carbon Design System